JAR33/hcaptcha-fastly-compute/README.md

 To use it, simply add the hCaptcha JS to your page and make sure requests to protected endpoints do the following:

 - match a path you have defined in the **protected_paths** config
-- send a `X-hCaptcha-Response` header with the hCaptcha token, i.e. the response returned by `hcaptcha.execute()` success callback, in XHRs to your origin server's protected endpoints.
+- send the response returned by `hcaptcha.execute()` success callback, in XHRs to your origin server's protected endpoints, via:
+  -  within a POST request JSON from the client, using the field name you set in `use_post_body_field`
+  -  OR: using the `X-hCaptcha-Response` header sent on the XHR from the client

 When a protected path is requested, this code will check for the token in the client request.